 Systemic Safety Index

 RRI has developed an organizational health matrix model specifically focused on four components that directly affect an organization’s ability to develop and sustain a robust Culture of Safety.

-This framework has two major axes, Strategic or those foundation components that assure an organization is sustainable.
+This framework has two major axes, Strategic or those foundation components that assure an organization is sustainable and Operations.
 For example, the financial strengths necessary as well as regulatory compliance that assures License to Operate.

 This maturity model is designed to help operators assess the maturity and readiness of their suppliers.

 Cross Cultural Serious Game

 This game is a training tool designed to increase cultural and diversity awareness in the work place environment.
 It is the result of over two decades of development and testing.
 One scenario provides students the opportunity to collaborate as operators with energy service providers to complete a well safe and on time.